achoudhury4927/foundry-adil-erc721/README.md

 ## About The Project

 A smart contract created with solidity that implemented the ERC20 token standards.
+The project has been deployed on the Base Goerli Testnet.
+Interact with the project using Basescan here: https://goerli.basescan.org/address/0x50d56722d3be98b00e5eae58fba4124d9dcac51c

 <p align="right">(<a href="#readme-top">back to top</a>)</p>